 Retired teachers’ pensions increase in line with salary increases awarded to serving teachers.

 Lump sum is calculated at the rate of three eightieths of retiring salary for each year of pensionable service at the date of retirement subject to a maximum of 40 years.
 For example a teacher on a retiring salary of €60,000 with 40 years’ or more contributions to the scheme will receive a lump sum of €90,000 (i.e. 3/80ths of €60,000 x 40).
 A teacher on the same salary with 35 years' pensionable service will receive a lump

 sum of €78,750 (i.e. 3/80ths of €60,000 x 35).

 The lump sum payable on retirement is not subject to income tax.

 Important note: the INTO calculator provided is not designed to calculate cost neutral early retirement (CNER) estimates.
-The DES Pensions calculator/modeller can, and can be accessed here: http://penmod.education.ie/despen/
+Access the DES Pensions Calculator.

 To calculate your gross pension and lump sum, please insert the following two pieces of information to the calculator, under the relevant section:

 - Your fortnightly total gross pay which is found on the left-hand side of your payslip.

 - Your total number of years service, including months/days of a partial year, up to the chosen date of retirement.